MysteryM116/NBA_stats_analysis/README.md

 The changes in performance are not quite clear from these simple performance stats, but there are more complicated ones and balanced all the aspects of a game.
 These scores were normalized bu subtracting the average performance over two months.
 It became clear that the blue bars (below average performance) are more frequent after the events.
 ![screenshot from 2018-07-15 20-38-21](https://user-images.githubusercontent.com/30357662/42740135-d1e5a42a-8870-11e8-820c-ec29a2585dce.png)

+## Usage
+Below is a basic explanation of each pthon file
+- ```individual chart.ipynb```	contains the code for processing and generating the figures above based on indivisual player's performance
+- ```NBA_get_data.ipynb```	contains the code for scrapping the performance data from https://www.basketball-reference.com.
+This code takes player's name and event date, find player's main page, then find the season and download games within one months of the event date.
+- ```NBA_regression_analysis.ipynb```	contains exploration of regression analysis on the performance features.
+- ```NBA_stat_analysis.ipynb```	contains the code for summarizing performance change in all players and all events
+- ```NBA_stats_analysis.pptx``` summary of the study in presentation format.